mzguimaraes/games101slides/README.md

 TO USE:

 --Ensure Python is installed on your computer.
+If you don't have it, install it from https://www.python.org/downloads/

 --Download games101cards.py and the plaintext key games file, make sure they're in the same folder.